HETEROCYCLES

 Abstract

 Action of sodium methanethiolate (in boiling DMF) towards 4,7-dichloroquinoline (1) or 7-chloro-1-methyl-4(1H)-quinolinone (11) occured via chlorine ipso-substitution followed by methanethiolato-S-demethylation to yield dithiolate 1A or thiolate 18A, which were: i) subjected to S-methylation, ii) oxidatively chlorinated to quinolinesulfonyl chlorides (5 or 14 and 15).
 Oxidative chlorination of 4,4’-bis (7-chloroquinolinyl) disulfide (7) led to 7-chloro-4-quinolinesulfonyl chloride (8).
-All quinolinesulfonyl chlorides 5, 8, 14 and 15 were effectively converted to corresponding azinesulfonamides 6, 9, 16 and 17.
+All quinolinesulfonyl chlorides 5, 8, 14 and 15 were effectively converted to corresponding azinesulfonamides 6, 9, 16 and 17.introduction

 Compounds containing both 4- and 7-quinolinesulfamoyl moieties are potential candidates for drugs since they exhibited potent antivirus,1,2 anticoagulant,3 anticancer,4,5 antidepressive,6 and antibacterial activity.7 7-Quinolinesulfonyl chlorides and fluorides used for the formation of 7-quinolinesulfonyl unit incorporated in the above mentioned compounds was generated as follows: i) from haloquinolines via 7-quinoline- metaloorganic derivatives which were then subjected to reaction with sulfur dioxide and the resulting 7-quinolinesulfinic acid derivatives were chlorinated to the respective 7-quinolinesulfonyl chlorides,1,1 ii) by chloro- or fluorosulfonation of 8-hydroxyquinoline derivatives,1 iii) by oxidative chlorination of the respective 7-benzylthioquinolines.4 Due to instability of 4-quinolinesulfonyl chlorides7 syntheses of the respective sulfonamides were rarely reported.

-via quinolinethiols to quinolinesulfonyl chlorides,8 we turned our attention to 4,7-dichloroquinoline (1), easy available industrial product, as a source of the title 4- and 7-quinolinesulfonyl chlorides and sulfonamides.
+To extend previous study on transformation of haloquinolines via quinolinethiols to quinolinesulfonyl chlorides,8 we turned our attention to 4,7-dichloroquinoline (1), easy available industrial product, as a source of the title 4- and 7-quinolinesulfonyl chlorides and sulfonamides.

 RESULTS AND DISCUSSION